SuperRonJon/StreamSync/README.md

 Then once it is created click Manage -> New Secret and generate a new secret.
 Save this secret and the Client ID in a text file somewhere you will find them.
 Redirect url is not relevant, you can fill it out to your website, or this github page, etc.

-After getting your twitch information, before your first run, set the following environment variables:
+The program will ask for these 2 tokens on the first run.

+Now the program can be run with:

+`python -m twitchsync clip_url/slug/vod_timestamp streamer1 streamer2 streamer3`

+### Setting environment variables

+This section is optional to have credentials be auto-detected on first run rather than manually enter them in the CLI.

 (On Windows: Search->"Edit Environment Variables For Your Account"->New...)

-(On Mac/Linux `export TWITCHSYNC_ID=your client id && export TWITCHSYNC_SECRET=your client secret`)
+(On Mac/Linux run `export TWITCHSYNC_ID=your client id && export TWITCHSYNC_SECRET=your client secret`)

 TWITCHSYNC_ID=your client id